Rubusch/docker__linux/README.md

-# Docker: linux-thinkpad-x1-20kh-ct01ww
+# Docker: linux

-A docker image/container description for building the kernel for my thinkpad x1 carbon (20kh ct01ww)
+A docker image/container description for building the kernel

 ## Build